sahussain/Udacity-MLEN-CapstoneProject/Report/Report.md

 made freely available in a [GitHub repository](https://github.com/CSSEGISandData/COVID-19/tree/master/csse_covid_19_data).

 I was going to use going to use [DeepAR by AWS]([https://docs.aws.amazon.com/sagemaker/latest/dg/deepar.html](https://docs.aws.amazon.com/sagemaker/latest/dg/deepar.html)) and compare it to  AR (autoregressive model).
-After exploring the data the data
+After exploring the data the data I discovered that this data set can not be used for any Time Series Forecasting Model(TSFMs) or any other ML models.

+I was going resubmit my proposal to do another proje

 ### Problem Statement
 This project seeks to forecast number of people infected and number of